 4. Climb The Stairway To Heaven

 This hike is so amazing it deserves a special mention.
-It’s also epic, dangerous, and illegal.
+It’s also epic, scary, and slightly illegal.
 Still interested?

 The infamous ‘Stairway to Heaven’ takes you to the top of the Ko’olau mountains via 3,922 metal stairs of pure adrenaline and doom.
 At some points, the stairway is almost vertical, clinging to the side of the steep mountain.